eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- righteousness
 	- moral virtue
 	- integrity
++ seen a pretty full palette
 + selective private universities/institutions
 + step up to the moment
 + "true scoop"
 	- resolve to give people the true scoop on that situation
++ user trust
+	- \cite[\S7 Innovation: The Key to Success in Industry and Academia, pp. 105]{Hennessy2018a}.
 + world-view